EJRicketts/interactive-plurigaussian-simulation/README.md

 ## Description

-This tool provides an intuitive interface for understanding and experimenting with Plurigaussian Simulation, a powerful geostatistical method used in subsurface modeling and geological characterization.
-The application allows users to interactively define lithotypes and observe how they influence the realizations through real-time visualization.
+This tool provides an intuitive interface for understanding and experimenting with Plurigaussian Simulation, a powerful geostatistical method used in subsurface modeling and geological characterisation.
+The application allows users to interactively define lithotypes and observe how they influence the realisations through real-time visualisation.

 ## Purpose

 The primary objective of this tool is to facilitate the exploration and understanding of lithotype relationships in geostatistical simulations.
 It serves as:

-- **Educational Resource**: Provides hands-on experience with PGS concepts for students and researchers
+- **Educational Resource**: Provides hands-on experience with PGS to understand the influence of lithotype morphology
 - **Research Tool**: Enables rapid prototyping and testing of lithotype configurations
-- **Visualization Platform**: Offers real-time feedback on the relationship between lithotype constraints and simulated fields
+- **Visualisation Platform**: Offers real-time feedback on the relationship between lithotype constraints and simulated fields
-- **Interactive Learning**: Bridges the gap between theoretical understanding and practical application of PGS methods

 ## Features